DaBlick/Hierarchical-Observer-Pattern/README.md

 The Logging Observer provides an easy way to create Log File entries in response to changes to an Observable.
 This is accomplished via a builtin Observer that writes a Log File entry for each change to the Observable via the SLF4J API.

-The LoggingObserver instantiates a Logger using the built in Logger Factory and then the observer creates a log containing information about the events.
-The `LoggingObserver` can write the data to different log levels such as `DEBUG`, `TRACE`, `WARN`, 'ERROR', and `INFO`.
+The LoggingObserver instantiates a Logger using the built in Logger Factory and then the observer creates a log which contains information about the events and the time that the event was logged.
+The `LoggingObserver` can write the data to different log levels such as `DEBUG`, `TRACE`, `WARN`, `ERROR`, and `INFO`.

-For example, an observer receives data from an observable and takes that info and generates a log that can be viewed post run-time.
-TBA: More information about the logback.
+Consider a tournament application that contains a list of the players competing in a tournament.

+The Player List class contains functions such as adding players, removing players, and editing existing players in the list to provide updated information.

+For each of these functions, there is an observable designed to notify its observers of events.
+The `addObservable`, the `removeObservable`, and the `editObservable` are all children of the `mainObservable`.
+If a player is added to the list, then the  `addObservable` will fire an event to its observers and also the parent, `mainObservable` will notify its observers of the event as well.

+- `Player List`
+	- `mainObservable`
+		- Observers
+	- `AddObservable`
+		- Observers
+	- `RemoveObservable`
+		- Observers
+	- `EditingObservable`
+		- Observers

+The observers in this example are logging observers and display information about the changes to the `PlayerList` pertaining to the observable they observe.
+In this case, we are going to have observers that observe the `addObservable` and `editObservable`

+First, we initialize a `PlayerList` and also populate the list with `Player` objects.

+PlayerList playerList = new PlayerList();
+Player player1 = new Player("Jon", 21, "M", "jon@gmail.com");
+Player player2 = new Player("Mike", 21, "M", "mike@gmail.com");

+`Player` objects contain fields such as the player's name, age, gender, and email.
+The information can be changed and accessed via setters and getters.

+Next, we create `LoggingHObserver` objects which will observe the observables in the `PlayerList` class.

+	HObserver observer1 = new LoggingHObserver("AddObserver");
+	HObserver observer2 = new LoggingHObserver("EditObserver");
+	HObserver observer3 = new LoggingHObserver("MainObserver");

+`LoggingHObserver` objects display information in the console related to the event it receives.
+When the observables use their built-in notifyObservers() method, these observers will be updated with the information and display it in the console.

+	playerList.addObservable.addObserver(observer1);
+	playerList.editObservable.addObserver(observer2);
+	playerList.mainObservable.addObserver(observer3);

+This code adds the observers to the observable they will be notified events from.
+Anytime an event is notified, the parent also notifies its observers of the same event.
+For example, if `addObservable` calls notifyObservers(), it will also notify the `mainObservable` object's children as well.

+	playerList.addPlayer(player1);
+	playerList.addPlayer(player2);
+	playerList.editPlayer(player1, "Jonathan", player1.getAge(), player1.getGender(), "jonathan@gmail.com");

+We add two `Player` objects to the `PlayerList` and then edit one of the existing `Player` objects on the list.
+Since the addPlayer() method is being called twice, the `addObservable` and `mainObservable`'s observers are both being notified of changes in the PlayerList.
+The loggers should both display that `player1`  and `player2` were added.
+Finally, the `editObservable` will notify its observers since the playerList makes a call to the editPlayer() method.
+Both editObservable and its parent will notify their observers of the edit.

+Using the `LoggingHObserver` can serve as a useful form of keeping track of changes of different functions of a component.
+Like the example above where a list is modified in different ways, the observers can keep track of information of different observables and display information at the console level of the application.

 #What is the Collection Observable?